Subjective tropes for the film:

 - Moral Event Horizon: The Ministry deliberately terminated Violet's pregnancy.
 She doesn't know this.
 Neither does the audience.

-- It's blink and you won't hear it moment on the soundtrack-when she escapes with the "package", a voice identifies her as "a plague victim whose pregnancy was forcibly terminated..."
+- It's a blink-and-you-won't-hear-it moment on the soundtrack—when she escapes with the "package", a voice identifies her as "a plague victim whose pregnancy was forcibly terminatedů"

 - So Bad, It's Good: A Guilty Pleasure for many.